 - Problem solving skills.
 Almost every patient who walks into your office comes in with a problem.
 The ability for your tech to listen and understand patient problems while answering questions on the fly is an important attribute.

 - Understanding boundaries.
 While a patient might barrage your tech with questions, there are times when it's best for the tech to slow down the patient and wait for the OD to offer their advice and expertise for the important things like diagnosis and treatment.

 - Product knowledge.
 Sales doesn't just fall onto the optician at the end of the appointment.
 Patients are going to have product questions throughout their appointment, so a tech who has product knowledge is going to help start a sale from the beginning of an appointment.

-Running an eyecare practice is a lot of work, which is what makes your office manager such an important part of your practice.
+Running an eyecare practice requires possessing many management skills, which is what makes your office manager such an important part of your practice.
 Having an office manager helps take some of the business responsibilities of owning a practice off of the OD.
 And in many practices, an office manager wears a lot of hats to help keep things running smoothly.

 - Be approachable.
 Your office manager is going to be the go-to person in your practice that your staff can turn to when they want to address concerns, voice an opinion, or simply ask for a day off.

 - Not afraid to get their hands dirty.
 When there is an office problem that needs solving, your office manager should be the first one jumping in to find a solution.
 On top of that, they need to make sure that the solution is implemented by the rest of the staff.